RafaelMri/RLBookSolution/readme.txt

-This is a collection of solution to “Reinforcement Learning: An Introduction” 2nd Edition by Richard S. Sutton and Andrew G.Barto
+This is a collection of my worked out exercises of “Reinforcement Learning: An Introduction” 2nd Edition by Richard S. Sutton and Andrew G.Barto